open-dollar/od-docs/docs/get-started/intro.md

 ![Client Generation](/img/dev-portal-client-gen.gif)

-## Connecting Keyp to your application
+## Connecting Keyp to Your Application

 Keyp works like other social login providers (Google, Facebook, etc.) which use OAuth2.0 to authenticate and give access to user accounts.
 You can also skip this step and start using the API immediately.